MIT-SPARK/Kimera-VIO/README.md

 Installation of DBoW2 and DLib
 ----------------------
 Note that DLib will be phased out soon.
-To instal DLib, which is a dependency of DboW2:
+To install DLib, which is a dependency of DboW2:
 ```
 #!bash
 $ git clone https://github.com/marcusabate/DLib.git
 $ cd DLib
+$ git checkout feature/spark_vio_compatibility
 $ mkdir build
 $ cd build
 $ cmake ../